-With Fallen we have the high school tropes, and LOTS of chosen one vibes.
+With Fallen we have the high school trope, and LOTS of ‘chosen one’ vibes.
 There’s also found family, good vs evil, and prophecies.
-But it’s not … really magic… But bear with me!!
+But it’s not REALLY magic… But bear with me!!

 So, it’s star-crossed lovers and fallen angels and, yes, there are a lot of Christianity vibes, but I just really loved it.
 If I still had my copies then I would probably reread them. *sigh*

 The School for Good and Evil – Soman Chainani

-I am fully aware that this one even has “school” in the title, and should probably be higher up on my list… but alas, I have not actually read this one yet.
+I am fully aware that this one even has “school” in the title, and should probably be higher up on my list… But alas, I have not actually read this one yet.
 I know, shame on me.

 Each year two children are kidnapped (girls, boys, both, either – gender it doesn’t matter), but one is always beautiful and sweet, and the other is more of an outcast.
 And no one knows what happens to them.
 Except this year, best friends Sophie and Agatha are taken.
 And this is their story as they arrive at the School for Good and Evil.

-What I love most about this synopsis is that you are kind of led down a very tropey path, only to discover that the good and beautiful child is the one taking the evil classes… 😂
+What I love most about this synopsis is that you are kind of led down a very tropey path, only to discover that the good and beautiful child is the one taking the evil classes!!
+So good!!

 Hex Hall – Rachel Hawkins